If you're starting a business, you need to plan for the worst.

 Before picking a team to help execute your business continuity plan, create a set of responsibilities to assign.
 Responsibilities could include:

-Business continuity program manager.
-Manages the daily responsibilities of the business continuity plan, such as employee training, safety assessments, and expectation setting with business leaders and those on the business continuity team.
+- Business continuity manager.
+Manages the daily responsibilities of the business continuity plan, such as employee training, crisis management, safety assessments, and expectation setting with business leaders and those on the business continuity team.

 Backup stakeholders can be helpful for transitory periods, such as an employee exit, change in leadership, or merger.

 The most common business risks or threats include:

 - Natural disasters, fires, and power outages